-(xi) The Company did not obtained borrowings from bank and financial institution during the year, further, the Company has used the borrowings from bank and financial institution for the specific purpose for which it was taken in the earlier years.
+(xi) The Company did not obtained borrowings from bank and financial institution during the year.

-(xii) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year.
+(xii) The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year (xiii) The Company has not revalued its property, plant and equipment or intangible assets or both during current or previous year.

-(xiii) The Company has not revalued its property, plant and equipment or intangible assets or both during current or previous year (xiv) The Company is not required to submit quarterly returns or statements with banks during the current or previous year.
+(xiv) The Company is not required to submit quarterly returns or statements with banks during the current or previous year.

 (xv) The title deeds of immovable property disclosed in the financial statements are held in the name of the Company.
-However, original title deeds are under lien with lender. (xvi) The Company has not granted any loans or advances in the nature of loans to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013) either severally or jointly with any other person that are repayable on demand or without specifying any terms or period of repayment, except for loans granted as disclosed below
+However, original title deeds are under lien with lender. (xvi) The Company has not granted any loans or advances in the nature of loans to promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013) either severally or jointly with any other person that are repayable on demand or without specifying any terms or period of repayment.